 Starting at the age of 20, he was simultaneously head of the theory and composition departments at the Combs College, a conducting major with Fritz Reiner at the Curtis Institute, and a piano major with Olga Samaroff at the Philadelphia Conservatory.
-He received a Diploma in Conducting from the Curtis Institute and graduate degrees from the Philadelphia Conservatory.
-In 1941 Persichetti married Dorothea Flanagan, a pianist he met while a graduate student, who bore him a son and a daughter.
+He received a diploma in conducting from the Curtis Institute and graduate degrees from the Philadelphia Conservatory.
 In 1947 he joined the faculty of the Juilliard School of Music, and became the chairman of the Composition Department in 1963.

 Persichetti composed for nearly every musical medium, with more than 120 published works.
 Although he never specifically composed "educational" music, many of his smaller pieces are suitable for teaching purposes.
 His piano music, a complete body of literature in itself, consists of six sonatinas, three volumes of poems, a concerto and a concertino for piano and orchestra, serenades, a four-hand concerto, a two-piano sonata, twelve solo piano sonatas, and various shorter works.
 His works for winds rank as some of the most original and well-crafted compositions in the medium, and his Symphony No. 6 is rightly considered one of the "cornerstones" of the genre.

 - Celebrations (1966)

 - Chorale Prelude: O God Unseen (1984)

 - Chorale Prelude: So Pure the Star (1963)

 - Chorale Prelude: Turn not Thy Face (1967)

 - Divertimento for Band (1953)